Traffic Citations

 Traffic Stops

 Police officers have a duty to provide information during a traffic stop or other stop.
-The officer should:
+The officer should display proper identification and tell you:

 Read the Law: Md.
 Code, Criminal Procedure § 2-109